Dehghanni/Teofl/Speaking.md

 - **Paper books or digital ones**
   - People don&#39;t show interest in reading books today because of the other sources of information available.
-  - With digital devices, you can carry a large number of books in a light-weight device with you wherever you want.
+  - With digital devices, you can **carry** a large number of books in a light-weight device with you wherever you want.
 For example, I have an e-reader with more than 53 books on it.
 I don&#39;t even have enough space in my room to hold this many books, let alone carrying them with me.
-  - Furthermore, electronic devices allow you to easily highlight any part of the book, add text, and delete it whenever you want.
-You can also easily search for a phrase or subject that you want to read about in a book, which is impossible in paper books.
+  - Furthermore, electronic devices allow you to easily **highlight** any part of the book, add text, and delete it whenever you want.
+You can also easily search for a phrase or subject that you want to read about in a book, which is utterly impossible in paper books.

 - **Environment**

   - Use reusable bags:
-  - It will reduce the use of plastic.
+  - It will reduce the use of **plastic**.
 The more plastic we use, the more dangers will occur in our environment, and the higher the risk of suffering from the negative effects of them.
 We have to prevent build up in landfill.

 For example, look at the oceans that are fouled almost beyond recovery.

-  - Additionally, the governments can use the revenue from environmentally related taxes to provide incentives for green activities like the campaigns that aim to raise awareness of the environment or set up recycling factories.
+  - Additionally, the governments can use the revenue from environmentally related **taxes** to provide incentives for green activities like the campaigns that aim to raise awareness of the environment or set up recycling factories.
+- This is definitely a cost-effective decision and helps you save money.
+It is also a great exercise in order to metamorphose to an environmentally-friendly person.

 - **Used stuff**
   - It&#39;s not a good idea to collect used stuff.
 Unless they have a sentimental value or are being used on a regular basis.
-Otherwise, they will just clutter up your room. … is a less is more kind of person she throw things away easily or at best, donate them.
+Otherwise, they will just **clutter up** your room. … is a less is more kind of person she throw things away easily or at best, donate them.
   - It&#39;d be better to recycle scraps.
-That way, you can save up money as well as being environmentally friendly person.
+That way, you can **save up money** as well as being environmentally friendly person.
 I myself have recently used a plastic shampoo bottle as a phone holder.

 - **Celebrities**